 “Use and Misuse of Scripture” booklet: this booklet presents the work of the doctrine commission on passages of scripture that have often been used to justify abuse, and how to rightly understand them.
 It may be a helpful discussion starter for home groups.
 It is a particularly helpful resource for those who currently are or have in the past experienced abuse, to remind them the bible does not justify abuse.

 Domestic abuse – Use and misuse of scripture – booklet

-DL flyers: these give more information on what domestic abuse is, and how to find help for those experiencing abuse, supporting someone else who is experiencing abuse, or someone wanting help to change their own behaviour.
+DL flyers: (one third of an A4 page, double-sided) these give more information on what domestic abuse is, and how to find help for those experiencing abuse, supporting someone else who is experiencing abuse, or someone wanting help to change their own behaviour.
 These flyers are suitable for public display, and for specific handouts when responding pastorally to domestic abuse situations.